ymich9963/mdnotes.nvim/README.md

 ### 🫦 Tables
 - Create a `ROW` by `COLS` table with `:Mdn table_create ROW COLS`.
 - Set the best fit of your columns with `:Mdn table_best_fit` so that all your cells line up.
+Can also add padding around your cells.
 - Insert columns to the left or right of your current column with `:Mdn table_column_insert_left/right`.

 ### 🖇️ WikiLinks